Depression diagnosis from patient interviews using multimodal machine learning: Methods

 \subsection{Performance evaluation}

 We assessed model performance primarily using the area under the receiver operating characteristic curve (AUROC), a widely adopted ranking-based metric that is robust to class imbalance.
 Specifically, we report the macro AUROC, which captures overall discriminative performance without requiring predefined decision thresholds.
 Recent studies \citep{mcdermott2024closer} have highlighted AUROC’s advantages over alternatives such as the area under the precision-recall curve (AUPRC), particularly in imbalanced settings.
 Confidence intervals (95\%) were estimated via bootstrapping on the test set.
 Complementary metrics, including precision, recall, and F1-score, were also reported to provide a nuanced assessment of predictive performance.
 Precision measures the proportion of true positives among all positive predictions, recall quantifies the ability to detect all actual positive cases, and the F1-score, as the harmonic mean of precision and recall, is particularly informative in class-imbalanced data.
 These metrics are critical in our context, where false negatives, missed cases of depression, carry important clinical consequences.

 We further evaluated model calibration using calibration curves to assess the agreement between predicted probabilities and observed outcomes.
-Finally, clinical utility was quantified via decision curve analysis (net benefit), comparing model performance to two baseline strategies: referring all patients versus referring none.
+Clinical utility was quantified via decision curve analysis (net benefit), comparing model performance to two baseline strategies: referring all patients versus referring none.
+As age information was unavailable, we focused on gender as the primary demographic feature.
+Following previous work on fairness in machine learning \cite{pessach2022review}, we included demographic parity by gender through a stratified analysis using the distinctive acoustic feature, fundamental frequency (F0) where we report Equal Opportunity and Equalized Odds metrics, based on the true positive rate (TPr, the proportion of actual positive cases correctly identified) and the false positive rate (FPr, the proportion of actual negative cases incorrectly classified as positive) for each gender.
+These measures provide complementary insights into how fairly the model performs across genders.